Chinese foreign minister visits Russia day after Kim Jong-un leaves country

-China’s foreign minister will be in Russia this week for security talks, arriving in Moscow just a day after North Korea’s leader Kim Jong-un wrapped up his own visit to the country.
+China’s foreign minister will be in Russia this week for security talks, arriving in Moscow just a day after North Korea’s leader, Kim Jong-un, wrapped up his own visit to the country.

 Wang Yi’s visit comes as an increasingly isolated Russia seeks support from its international allies for its war against Ukraine.